Fortuna Düsseldorf: Recent seasons

 In 2008–09, Fortuna competed in the newly established 3.
 Liga, finishing second and gaining automatic promotion to the 2.
 Bundesliga, where it finished fourth in its comeback season, 2009–10.
-In this season, Fortuna was the only side unbeaten in home-matches in the three top German (nationwide) leagues.

 After a promising 2009–10 season, the 2010–11 season began poorly for Fortuna.
 After the first six games of the season, the club was in last place, having lost every match.
-During these first six matches, the club managed to score only two goals – one of which was an own-goal by the other side.
+During these first six matches, the club scored only two goals – one of which was an own-goal by the other side.
 Despite this discouraging start, Fortuna bounced back and finished the season in seventh place.
 2011–12 began very differently: after the first half of the season, Fortuna was in first place in the table with a remarkable record of 12 wins, 5 draws and 0 losses.
 The "Herbstmeister" title gave the team and the fans hope that this could be the year Fortuna returned to the Bundesliga.
 The second half of the season was more challenging, as Fortuna was unable to maintain its pace: it suffered four losses and a number of draws, slipping to third place in the final standings.
 Nonetheless, this was sufficient for them to qualify for the two-game relegation playoff against the third-last place team in the Bundesliga – Hertha BSC.
 The first game of the relegation was played on 10 May 2012 in Berlin, with Fortuna winning 2–1.
 Fortuna drew the deciding game which was played on 15 May in Düsseldorf.
 Hertha fans, however, threw firecrackers at the field and the players, and one minute before the match ended, overexcited Fortuna fans stormed the field.

 The promotion to the Bundesliga represented an extraordinary personal achievement for team captain Andreas Lambertz, as he became the first player in German football history to be promoted three times with the same club, from the then fourth-tier Oberliga to the Bundesliga.
 For striker Sascha Rösler, it marked the fourth time in his career that he was promoted from the Second Division into the Bundesliga.

-Coming with the recent promotion, the club achieved a new record in German football history, becoming the only German club that has been relegated from the Bundesliga down to a fourth-tier league (time period of downfall: 1997–2002) and promoted back to the Bundesliga afterwards (time period of uprising: 2004–2012).
+Coming with the recent promotion, the club achieved a new record in German football history, becoming the only German club that has been relegated from the Bundesliga to a fourth-tier league (time period of downfall: 1997–2002) and promoted again to the Bundesliga afterwards (time period of ascent: 2004–2012).